 The morning drive sets the standard for the day, so expect inspiring views at Cape Point and the Cape of Good Hope with their rich fynbos flora and the inevitable baboon spotting.
 Keep your eyes peeled for the Cape Mountain zebra, ostriches, the elusive eland and sugarbirds.
 Once you’ve had your fix of the great outdoors, you’ll head to the delightful Kalk Bay, filled with local talent, vintage bric-a-brac and pristine views.
 Make a stop at Kalkies in the Kalk Bay Harbour, where you could indulge in a classic South African fish and “slap chips” (you know, the deliciously oily ones).
 Or treat yourself to a local brew at The Brass Bell, with waves crashing against the windows and views second to none.

 As you meander into the afternoon, the Atlantic coastline hugs cloud-capped mountains at the seaside town of Muizenberg where you'll stop briefly to explore and ‘shark spot’ from shore.
 In the blink of an eye - on the road to Stellenbosch - the backdrop flattens and turns the tell-tale green of wine country, rich with fine wines, farm stalls and homemade goodies.
-Stellenbosch, with its distinctive Cape Dutch architecture and rich history, delivers ‘quaint’ in spades and is the perfect spot for an historic journey.
+Stellenbosch, with its distinctive Cape Dutch architecture and rich history, delivers ‘quaint’ in spades and is the perfect spot for a historic journey.
 Saunter through the historic oak-lined streets, making stops along the way to taste local flavours such as “droëwors” and rusks, and learn about the charming history of over 300 years.
-Settle in for the night in this vibrant town, free to spend your evening at leisure.
+You'll be free to spend your evening at leisure.
 Backpacker guests may overnight in Cape Town on certain occasions.

 Overnight accommodation included according to your selected stay package.
 Subject to availability.